Frequently Purchased Together

 Any object will work as long as it blocks the sun.
 Objects that are semi-permeable or ones that don’t lie flat against the paper may let some light through to cause the developed image to be less defined.

-You get 30 sheets that measure 5 1/2” by 7 1/2”, which is just the perfect size for your class.
+You get 30 sheets of photosensitive that measure 5 1/2” by 7 1/2”, which is just the perfect size for your class.

 How long does it take to work?

-It works best if you leave the image in the sun for about 2 minutes and then bring it in without allowing the covered part the be exposed to sunlight.
-Let the paper sit in some water for about a minute and then your image should be ready to displayed.
+It works best if you leave the light-sensitive paper in the sun for about 2 minutes and then bring it in without allowing the covered part the be exposed to sunlight.
+Let the paper sit in some water for about a minute, and then your image should be ready to be displayed.